 You can also pinch your fingers together or spread them apart on the screen to reduce or enlarge a photo.
-The screen responds more slowly than when you use the command dial.
+You can also double-tap an area to enlarge it quickly.

 Viewing a slide show

 You can view photos in a slide show, apply various effects to the slide show, and play background music.